 - Pour in the passata or tomato puree, then season with salt and black pepper.

-- Add fresh basil to the tomato sauce and let the sauce simmer on low heat for about 10 - 15 minutes, stirring occasionally.
+- Add fresh basil and let the sauce simmer on low heat for 10-15 minutes, stirring occasionally.

-- Serve the pasta with sautéed eggplant and grated Ricotta Salata on top, and garnish with fresh basil leaves.
+- Serve with sautéed eggplant and extra grated ricotta salata on top.

 Notes